RMIIA

 Business Owners Package Policy (BOP)

-You may want to consider a package business owners insurance policy---or what’s known in the industry as a BOP.
+You may want to consider a package business owners insurance policy—or what's known in the industry as a BOP.
 This package deal is designed to offer a simple, off-the-shelf product to small and medium sized business owners.
 A BOP is an excellent solution, in particular, for home-based businesses that operate in more than one location or manufacture products outside the workplace.

 The form is approved in 39 states including the District of Columbia and can cover businesses as large as 25,000 square feet and with gross sales of up to $3 million.
 It offers some special features not offered in general business policies at a better value for smaller business owners.